meganz/mpenc_doc/source/engineering.rst

 The remainder of this document contains a description of our implementation;
 but knowledge beyond this point is not necessary merely to *use* our system.

+.. [#sess] We do not define a lower (transport) interface in Session because
+    implementations or subtypes may require a *particular* transport; we leave it to them to define what that is.
+For example, HybridSession requires a GroupChannel which makes it unsuitable for asynchronous messaging; but another subtype of Session might support that.

 Session architecture
 ====================